marco-m/roundtrip_ini/README.md

 The idea is to have two packages:

-* Package `roundtripini` performs **high-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.
+* Package `roundtrip_ini` performs **high-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.
 * Package `ast` performs **low-level** decoding, editing and encoding of the INI format, preserving comments and blank lines.

-One would normally use package `roundtripini`, reserving package `ast` to special cases, but currently only package `ast` is implemented.
+One would normally use package `roundtrip_ini`, reserving package `ast` to special cases, but currently only package `ast` is implemented.

 * See the examples in ast/example_test.go.
 * See the tests.